-By choosing to eat meat and eggs from animals raised on pasture, you are choosing the healthiest food possible!
+By choosing to eat meat from animals raised on pasture, you are choosing the healthiest food possible!

 Research shows that meat from pasture-raised animals has less total fat, saturated fat, cholesterol and calories than meat from confinement-raised animals.
 It also has more vitamin E, vitamin C and health-promoting fats such as omega-3 fatty acids.

 By supporting farms that raise animals on pasture, you are helping to improve animal welfare, fighting environmental degradation and contributing directly to small-scale farmers’ and ranchers’ livelihoods.